 Airoheat Hot Logic

-Hot logic rain cover kit $75 (Does not include hot logic)
+Hot logic rain cover kit please phone for pricing (Note does not include hot logic)

 Dux Airoheat hot logic mostly has issues caused by water ingress.